 After 24 hours, you will start peeling it off.
 I put a wet wash cloth over it for a minute to get it wet and then started rubbing it off with my fingers.
 You can also rub it off with a washcloth or a sponge.

-It takes a while so take your time.
-After you think you’re done, wait til it dries and you’ll see a bunch more white fuzzy spots.
-Get it wet again and wipe those away.
 Sometimes you need to repeat this process several times to get it all off.
 I rubbed a bit too hard in a few spots but it kind of added to the aged look!

 That’s it!
 After it dries you can add a layer of regular Mod Podge over it if you want.

-Here mine is displayed on our family room book case.
-Now I get to see the sweet face of our beloved furry friend everyday!
+Here mine is displayed on our family room bookcase.
+Now I get to see the sweet face of our beloved furry friend every day!

 Thanks for stopping by!
 Have a great day!